Trump signs order declaring TikTok sale ready and values it at $14 billion

 The White House and ByteDance did not immediately respond to a request for comment.

-A group of three investors, including Oracle and private-equity firm Silver Lake, will take a roughly 50% stake in TikTok US, two sources familiar with the deal said on Thursday.
+A group of three investors, including Oracle (ORCL.N) and private-equity firm Silver Lake, will take a roughly 50% stake in TikTok U.S., two sources familiar with the deal said on Thursday.

 A group of existing shareholders in ByteDance will hold a roughly 30% stake, one of the sources said.
 Among ByteDance’s current investors are Susquehanna International Group, General Atlantic and KKR.